InsTiport/Personalized-response-generation/README.md

 This will generate all (`*_utterance_indexed.csv`) files to `data`.

-Note that some interview texts are non-English, and this phenomenon is especially prevalent among baseball and golf interviews.
+Note that some interview texts are non-English, and this phenomenon is especially prevalent among baseball, golf and soccer interviews.

 ## Documentation
 ### Web scraping